joyceky/react-recharts-poc/README.md

-# react-recharts-poc
-Proof of concept test - React js with Recharts bar, line, and pie graphs
+React starter with React, Redux, Babel and Webpack